necuacuam/esp32s3-motion-camera/README.md

 # ESP32‑S3 Motion‑Activated Camera with Radar Sensor

-This project uses an ESP32‑S3 board with a built‑in OV2640 camera and micro‑SD slot together with an **HLK‑LD2410C 24 GHz radar sensor** for presence/motion detection.
-When the radar sensor’s OUT pin goes high, the board captures a JPEG image and saves it to the SD card.
-Images are named using a timestamp.
-Wi‑Fi is used **only** to synchronize the clock via NTP; credentials are stored in a `credentials.txt` file on the SD card.
-After each capture, the sketch waits **10 seconds** before listening for motion again.
+This project uses an ESP32‑S3 board with a built‑in **OV2640** camera and micro‑SD slot together with an **HLK‑LD2410C 24 GHz radar sensor** for presence/motion detection.
+It reads Wi‑Fi credentials from a text file on the SD card, connects to your access point to synchronize its clock via NTP, and then operates in two phases:

+1. **Setup stream:** Immediately after the time has been synchronized the board starts an MJPEG stream at `http://<device_ip>/` and keeps it running for **10 minutes**.
+You can open that URL in a browser to view the live camera feed and adjust the camera position.
+Once the 10‑minute window expires, the HTTP server is stopped.
+2. **Motion capture loop:** The board monitors the radar sensor’s digital output.
+When presence is detected it captures a JPEG image, saves it to the SD card with a timestamped filename, waits **10 seconds**, and then resumes watching for motion.

 ## Features

 - Uses an ESP32‑S3 with built‑in OV2640 camera and micro‑SD slot.
 - 24 GHz radar sensor (**HLK‑LD2410C**) provides motion/presence detection.
+- Reads Wi‑Fi credentials from a `credentials.txt` file on the micro‑SD card and uses Wi‑Fi **only** to fetch the current time via NTP.
+- Provides a **10‑minute live streaming window** after power‑up so you can adjust the camera position.
 - Captures a JPEG image when radar reports presence.
 - Saves images to the micro‑SD card with filenames like `YYYYMMDD_HHMMSS.jpg`.
-- Reads Wi‑Fi credentials from a `credentials.txt` file on the micro‑SD card.
-- Connects to Wi‑Fi only to fetch the current time via NTP for timestamping.
 - Waits **10 seconds** between captures to avoid spamming the SD card.
 - Separate power rails: the board is powered from 5 V (via a buck converter if using a 12 V source).
 The radar sensor is powered from the same 5 V; all grounds must be common.